 Data collected from a nature walk or insect scavenger hunt can be turned into a graph.
-If you are looking for data that kids can analyze these two printables can be used.
+If you are looking for data that kids can analyze this insect printable can be used.

-Young children can color in the sheets, count and tally the number of each insect, then turn their data into a graph.
+Young children can color in the sheet.
+Then kids can count and tally the number of each insect.
+A pictograph can then be made to organize their data.
 The example below is a digital one, but these would be fun to create in a science notebook.

 Pictographs and bar graphs are the easiest for young learners to create.
 Older children who know how to calculate percents can create a pie chart (circle graph) to represent the "habitat" as a whole.

-Even preschool aged kids can count and point to the different tyeps of insects on these printables.
+You can even have preschool aged kids count and point to the different types of insects on these printables.

 Easy Insect Crafts

 Kids of all ages love crafts.
 As a mom, I try to create easy crafts that require simple supplies.
-The less complicated the better and the more likely I am to do them with my child.
+The less complicated the better!
+Some times you need a simple craft project when creating with your kids.

 Dragonfly and Butterfly Clips